From the folks over at ARIN (American Registry for Internet Numbers):

 In the future, any IPv4 address space that ARIN receives from IANA, or recovers from revocations or returns from organizations, will be used to satisfy approved requests on the Waiting List for Unmet Requests.
 If we are able to fully satisfy all of the requests on the waiting list, any remaining IPv4 addresses would be placed into the ARIN free pool of IPv4 addresses to satisfy future requests.”

 Onward and upward to IPv6!
 It’s worth noting that under IPv4 structure an estimate 2^32 IP addresses were viable, or about 4,294,967,296 sets of 4 octets.
-A little less than 4 billion IP addresses were actually available to be used, but damn, that’s still a lot of addressing.This post was last updated .
+A little less than 4 billion IP addresses were actually available to be used, but damn, that’s still a lot of addressing.This page was last updated on September 24, 2015.